Indecent assault and rape

 You can also go to the police immediately to file a complaint.
 They are obliged to respect your privacy.
 If you are afraid of further violence, the police can protect you.
 The police are obliged to treat you in a respectful and correct way.

-If you go to the police within 72 hours, they can do a medical examination to find evidence from the perpetrator.
-They look for sperm and blood, but also for other traces under your nails, in your hair and on your clothes.
+If you go to the police within 72 hours, they can arrange a medical examination to find evidence from the perpetrator.
+A doctor or nurse will look for semen and blood, but also for other traces under your nails, in your hair and on your clothes.
 The examination takes 1.5 to 2 hours.
-The police send the samples to a lab for testing.
+The police will send the samples to a lab for testing.

 You can also have this medical examination at a Sexual Violence Care Centre (Zorgcentrum na seksueel geweld).
 You can also go there for medical and psychological help and to file a complaint, even if 72 hours have passed from the occurrence.
 You can find all of the services in 1 place at a Sexual Violence Care Centre.